brendonkwan/bk-dot-com/README.md

 ## Procedure

+1. Use the WordPress administration console to create a new admin user and delete the default admin user.
+1. Use the WordPress administration console to add custom CSS so that the BitNami logo disappears from the mobile site.
 1. Use [these](https://docs.bitnami.com/aws/how-to/generate-install-lets-encrypt-ssl/) instructions from BitNami to obtain and install a "Let's Encrypt" SSL certificate that protects `brendonkwan.com` and `www.brendonkwan.com`.
 1. Clone this repository.
 1. Change directory to your cloned repository.